Dietitian Blog, GI Health, MNT Guidelines, Patient Blog | Apr 15 2022

 What is a low FODMAP diet?

 “FODMAP” is an acronym for Fermentable Oligosaccharides, Disaccharides, Monosaccharides And Polyols.
 These are carbohydrates thought to be poorly digested and absorbed in individuals with IBS.
 If these sugars are not properly absorbed, they remain intact in the small intestines.
-Here, they become a food source for bacteria and produce gas, or they draw water into bowel causing diarrhea.
+Here, they become a food source for bacteria and produce gas, or they draw water into the bowel causing diarrhea.

 A low FODMAP diet is a type of short-term elimination diet that begins with the removal of FODMAP food sources for several weeks.
 If an individual experiences an improvement in IBS symptoms, this is a good sign that a low FODMAP diet may be effective.